sybrew/the-seo-framework/readme.txt

 = 3.1.3 =

-This update fixes incorrect logic in the homepage tagline.
-We urge you to update, and [ask Google to recrawl your homepage](https://support.google.com/webmasters/answer/6065812?hl=en) URL directly after doing so.
+This update fixes incorrect logic in the homepage title additions brought in v3.1.2.
+Your site may be affected and we urge you to update.

+Follow our guide on [how to resolve this without affecting ranking](https://theseoframework.com/?p=2654) directly after updating.
+Our apologies for the inconvenience!

 = 3.1.2 =